martinkosch/Open62541.jl/docs/src/tutorials/combined_username_password_login.md

-# Username/password authentication and basic access control
+# Username/password authentication using basic access control

 In this tutorial, we will showcase how authentication using a username and password (rather than an anonymous user) can be accomplished using Open62541.jl.

 ## Configuring the server
-This will detail how to add the variables mentioned above to the server.
-The code block is commented line by line.
+Here we configure the server to accept a  The code block is commented line by line.

 ```julia